 The largest cryptocurrency exchange in South Korea named Bithumb was hacked on Friday, and it is said that about $20 million were looted in this hacking.
-On this hacking, the company announced that the funds stored in cold storage wallets were safe (as they are not connected to the internet); however, corporate funds are moved.
+On this hacking, the company announced that the funds stored in cold storage wallets were safe (as they are not connected to the internet).Check our detailed review of Bit2Me safety which is considered to be a secure crypto exchange; however, corporate funds are moved.
 It was not the first time for Bithumb though, and the exchange had experienced the hacking in the past too in the year 2018.

 After the news of the hack, the exchange issued an official statement saying: